Introduction

 "I'll come up, I want to see more of the plane and I haven't had breakfast."

 "Did you tell him that you helped design it?"
+I asked her.

 "That didn't seem to come up," she said grinning.

-Chef fixed us breakfast and then I explored the plane, meeting the crew and security.
+Chef Peter fixed us breakfast and then I explored the plane, meeting the crew and security.
 In San Diego we picked up twenty-five executives and engineers from General Atomics.
 We didn't need to refuel, so we loaded them on, stowed their luggage and after a flight briefing, took off for Olympia, Washington.

-The chef served lunch, and I ate with a couple of the executives in the dining room who had worked on our ISPB reactor.
+The chef served lunch and I ate with a couple of the executives in the dining room who had worked on our ISPBR, the Intrinsically Safe Pebble-Bed Reactor.
 After lunch, I showered and changed clothes as we prepared for landing.
-On arrival several sprinter vans were there to take the General Atomics staff, but I had a custom matte black carbon felt armored Humvee to take me, two security, and Matt to the site.
-Other local security followed.
-It was a forty-five-minute drive.
-We arrived, toured the facility, then went to the ceremonial startup for the cameras and news people.
+On arrival several sprinter vans were there to take the General Atomics staff, but I had a custom matte black carbon felt armored Humvee to take me, two security guards and Matt to the site.
+It was a new vehicle for security, something produced by AM General and newly acquired earlier this year.
+It was now a division of General Atomics.

 The plant had been running for days, a carefully engineered addition to the local grid.
-The button simply lit up a board showing current production amounts, and activated spinning lights when the giant start button was pressed down by a group of madly grinning engineers.
+The button simply lit up a board showing current production amounts and activated spinning lights when the giant start button was pressed down by a group of madly grinning engineers.

 "Yes, it's manufactured diamond.
 We made it in the lab at General Atomics."

 "This is an empty containment ball.
-As you can see, it's about the size of a tennis ball."
+As you can see, it's about the size of a tennis ball.
+There are two million of them in the reactor."

 The next day two GA executives came to meet me at the airplane.
 They were very upset.
-"WPPPS has informed us that per our contract in purchasing the Satsop site we are required to sell our electricity to them but that the contract doesn't specify the amount.
-They've decided that since we paid so little for something they claim to have spent a billion dollars on, that it's only fair they pay us two cents a kilowatt hour!"
+"WPPSS has informed us that per our contract in purchasing the Satsop site we are required to sell our electricity to them but that the contract doesn't specify the amount.
+They've decided that since we paid so little for something they claim to have spent a billion dollars on, that it is only fair they pay us two cents a kilowatt hour!"
 I was informed by the outraged man.

 "That's still a profit," I told him.